bashiir-code/Python_Project/README.md

 ## Questions Explored

 - 📈 Does a higher budget correlate with higher revenue?
-- 🍿 Is there a relationship between IMDb scores and box office performance?
 - 🔍 Which features have the strongest correlations with movie success?
 - 🌍 Do production companies or countries significantly influence outcomes?